mullaney/barista/docs/_posts/2017-10-17-smallest-multiple.markdown

 >
 > What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

-The first question is how did they get the number 2520?
-I tried multiplying all the numbers in the range 1 to 10 and got 3628800, much higher than the answer they suggest.

-And then I thought, what if I just multiple by the prime numbers between 1 & 10?
-That is 2 x 3 x 5 x 7 or 210, a number far too low.
-So that can't be right either.
-Of course, because something is divisible by 2 doesn't mean that it's divisable by 4 or 8.
-And divisible by 3 doesn't mean divisible by 9.

-So if you add some factors to the list so that you can to account for the numbers 4, 8 & 9, you get this list: [2 x 2 x 2 x 3 x 3 x 5 x 7](https://www.google.com/search?client=safari&rls=en&q=2*2*2*3*3*5*7&ie=UTF-8&oe=UTF-8).
-Multiply those and you do get 2520, a number which is divisable by every number between 1 and 10.
-You could also express this list as 2^3 x 3^2 * 5 * 7.
+If you are looking for a number that can be divided by all the numbers between 1 and 10, you might try multiplying every number in the list:

+> 1 * 2 * 3 * 4 * 5 * 6 * 7 * 8 * 9 * 10 = ?

+When you multiply those numbers together, you get 3628800, a number much bigger than the example answer they provide.
+Obviously you don't need to mulitply everything together.

+The first thing you might notice is that if something is divisible by both 2 and 5 then it's redudant to say that it's also divisible by 10.
+We can take 10 off the list.
+Maybe what that means if we just multiply the prime numbers between 1 and 10 it will work!
+Let's try.

+> 2 * 3 * 5 * 7 = ?

+This time, the result is 210, far below the target of 2520.
+So what's missing.
+Well first off, it's not divisible by 9.
+It is divisible by 3 however and if we multiply it by 3, it's now divisible by 9.

+> 2 * 3 * 3 * 5 * 7 = ?

+Again, this doesn't quite get the right result.
+The product of these numbers is 630.
+If we try all the numbers between 1 and 10 we find that two numbers do not divise evenly into 630.
+Those numbers are 4 and 8.
+So if we add two more 2s to the list of factors, we should get a number that is divisible by everything.

+> 2 * 2 * 2 * 3 * 3 * 5 * 7

+This yields the expected result of 2520 and we can presume this is the lowest number that is divisible by all numbers between 1 and 10.

+So to solve the problem from Project Eulor, you could just go through a similar set of deductions for all the numbers between 1-20.
+But we want to come up wth a function to figure it out for us.
+Here are the steps I took to figure it out:

 So how do you come up with this list of factors?
-I'm going to assume that the range always begins with 1 and that the function accepts a number for the end of the range.
+I'm going to assume that the range always begins with 1 and that the function accepts a number for the end or top of the range.
-* Check to see if the range submitted to the function is valid.
+1. Check to see if the range submitted to the function is valid.
-* Set the temporary return result to 1.
+2. Set the temporary return result to 1.
-* Step through the range and look for prime numbers.
+3. Step through the range and look for prime numbers.
-* For each prime number you check to see to what power you can raise it and still have a result that is less than the maximum for the range.
+4. For each prime number you check to see to what power you can raise it and still have a result that is less than the maximum for the range.
 For instance 2^3 (or 8) is the largest power of 2 that is less than 10 and 2^4 (or 16) is the largest power of 2 that is less than 20.
-* Once you have found the largest power of the prime, you multiply it by the temporary return result.
+5. Once you have found the largest power of the prime, you multiply it by the temporary return result.
-* Keep movng through the numbers to find the next largest prime.
+6. Keep movng through the numbers to find the next largest prime.
-* Once you have exhausted all the numbers you return the result.
+7. Once you have exhausted all the numbers you return the result.

 Here is my first attempt at this function:
 {% highlight javascript %}